transdigiware/blockchain/glossary.md

 ## Out of band
 {: #glossary-out-of-band}
 An expression used to refer to sharing network artifacts outside of the console UI, for example by email or some other file transfer mechanism.
 After submitting a smart contract proposal, the originator can share the smart contract package and package id with other channel members in an out of band operation by emailing this information to them.

-## Participant
-{: #glossary-participant}
-Any organization, individual, application, or device that interact with the blockchain network.
-Under the participant umbrella there are two distinct groupings, which are members and users.

 ## Peer
 {: #glossary-peer}